Parts cleaning: Cleaning equipment and procedure

 Finally, every cleaning step is described by the time which the parts to be cleaned spends in the respective zone, bath, or chamber, and thus medium, temperature, and agitation can affect the contamination.

 Every item of cleaning equipment needs a so-called periphery.
 This term describes measures and equipment on the one hand side to maintain and control baths and side to protect human beings and the environment.

 In most plants, the cleaning agents are circulated until their cleaning power has eventually decreased and reached the maximum tolerable contaminant level.
 In order to delay the bath exchange as much as possible, there are sophisticated treatment attachments in use, removing contaminants and the used up agents from the system.
 Fresh cleaning agents or parts thereof have to be supplemented, which requires a bath control.
 The latter is more and more facilitated online and thus allows a computer aided change of the bath.
 With the help of oil separators, demulsifying agents and evaporators, aqueous processes can be conducted 'wastewater free'.
 Complete exchange of baths becomes only necessary every 3 to 12 months.

 When using organic solvents, the preferred method to achieve a long operating bath life is distillation, an especially effective method to separate contaminants and agents.

 The periphery also includes measures to protect the workers like encapsulation, automatic shutoff of power supply, automatic refill and sharpening of media (e.g., gas shuttle technique), explosion prevention measures, exhaust ventilation etc., and also measures to protect the environment, e.g. capturing of volatile solvents, impounding basins, extraction, treatment and disposal of resulting wastes.
 Solvents based cleaning processes have the advantage that the dirt and the cleaning agent can be more easily separated, whereas in aqueous processes is more complex.

 In processes without cleaning media, like laser ablation and vibration cleaning, only the removed dirt has to be disposed of as there is no cleaning agent.
 Quite little waste is generated in processes like CO2 blasting and automatic brush cleaning at the expense of higher energy costs.

 Quality requirements

-A standardisation of the quality requirements for cleaned surfaces regarding the following process (e.g. coating, heat treatment) or from the point of view of technical functionality is difficult.
+A standardization of the quality requirements for cleaned surfaces regarding the following process (e.g. coating, heat treatment) or from the point of view of technical functionality is difficult.
 However, it is possible to use general classifications.
 In Germany, it was attempted to define cleaning as a subcategory of metal treatment (DIN 8592: Cleaning as sub category of cutting processes), but this does not cope with all the complexities of cleaning.

 The rather general rules include the classification in intermediate cleaning, final cleaning, precision cleaning and critical cleaning (s. table), in practice seen only as a general guideline.